 What if I miss a dose?

-If you are to be given an infusion, it is important not to miss your dose.
-Call your doctor or health care professional if you are unable to keep an appointment.
+If you are to be given an injection into the vein, keep appointments for follow-up doses.
+It is important not to miss your dose.
+Call your health care provider if you are unable to keep an appointment.

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

 What should I watch for while using this medication?

 Visit your health care provider for regular checks on your progress.
 Tell your health care provider if your symptoms do not start to get better or if they get worse.

 This drug may increase your risk of getting an infection.
 Call your health care provider for advice if you get a fever, chills, or sore throat, or other symptoms of a cold or flu.
 Do not treat yourself.
 Try to avoid being around people who are sick.